alexrutherford/dime_take_home/reports/report.md

 - Instead of using keyword matching, use an LLM to tag articles with risk factors in either (i) a zero shot fashion, possibly using official definitions of food insecurity terms or (ii) a few-shot learning approach with some examples of articles and their tags or (iii) a supervised-fine tuning approach in which the LLM is fine-tuned on articles and tags.
 Note that these would need to be evaluated.

 - In some information environments, much news is produced and consumed in other formats than text i.e. video and audio and through non-mainstream channels e.g. blogs/social media.
+For example the [GDELT project](https://www.gdeltproject.org/data.html#rawdatafiles) extracts n-grams from TV transcription.

 - The most important task is validation of the signal extracted from the news articles using some ground truth data.
 This would need to overlap in the time period and countries and be at sub-national granularity for operational utility.
 It is unlikely that the frequency would be more than monthly which is challenging with only 1 month of text corpus data.
 Instead of calculating time-series correlations, admin 1/2 regions could be ranked on the basis of food security indicators and compared to rankings based on matches in news articles.

+- Any predictive potential should be evaluated against a suitable baseline.
+For example, what is the error rate when simply using the value of the last tick as the prediction for the next tick?

 - Much of the code is copy-pasted to repeat for Arabic and English.
-Ideally this would all be wrapped in a function with a language flag.
+Ideally this would all be wrapped in a function with a language flag and use clean vectorisation and split-apply-combine.

 - The most useful signal from the news articles is likely to be when the _proportion_ of articles tagged with a location that matches the taxonomy increases (rather than simply the number matching a locaiton and taxonomy).
 Some correction based on the population or population density of the administrative division could be appropriate.